Kamrul received the cycle van you bought him! He received it eight days ago.

 The 8-year-old girl replied proudly, “My Compassion center!”

 The next day was very special for Mukta, her father, Kamrul, and their family.
-They were going to have a brand new van, as.
+They were going to have a brand new van, as a gift from Compassion sponsors who read the U.S. blog.

 Kamrul and his family dreamed about having their own cycle van for years.
 Although they considered Compassion as the great opportunity for their daughter’s development, they never thought that their dream of a cycle van could come true through the Compassion center.
 However God had a different plan for this family, and He used Compassion to bring blessings to them.